jeff4/bionotes.github.io/alberts-5e.md

 ## Chapter 5: DNA Replication and Repair
 *  DNA structure on Panel 2-6 Alberts p.
 116-17 and Figure 4-4 and 4-5 on p.
 198-199.
 See also JH handwritten notes August 25-29, 2020.
 * Mutation rates in DNA are surprisingly low across multiple genera.
-It is about 1 mutation in 10<sup>9</sup> in both *E. coli* and *C. elegans* aka 1 base pair change per 1 billion bp. (p.
-264-265)
+It is about 1 mutation in 10<sup>9</sup> in both *E. coli* and *C. elegans* aka 1 base pair change per 1 billion bp.
+In addition, more indirect methods in humans using fibrinopeptides, fibrinogen, and fibrin formation during blood clotting have also produced a similar 1 in a billion figure (p.
+264-265).
+*
+### History of discoveries
+* [DNA Polymerase I](https://en.wikipedia.org/wiki/DNA_polymerase_I) was discovered by Arthur Kornberg in 1956 ( p.
+266)
+* [Okazaki fragments](https://en.wikipedia.org/wiki/Okazaki_fragments#Experiments) discovered in mid- to late-1960s in Japan.
+This along with other evidence disproved earlier hypothesis that DNA polymerases could act in both 5' &#8594; 3' and in the 3'&#8594;5' direction.

 ### DNA Replication
 * Major enzymes involved: